MichalLytek/typegraphql-nestjs/README.md

 Most of them you can run by using `ts-node`, like `npx ts-node ./examples/1-basics/index.ts`.

-All examples folders contain a `query.gql` file with some examples operations you can perform on the GraphQL servers.
+All examples folders contain a `query.graphql` file with some examples operations you can perform on the GraphQL servers.

 ## Security contact information